-As aliases are not managed by the NGN, it is up to the NGCN site to provide two Asserted-Identity header fields, one containing a SIP URI and the other containing a TEL URI, in order to provide alias identities for the calling party (see TS 181 019 [1]).
+As aliases are not managed by the NGN, it is up to the NGCN site to provide two Asserted-Identity header fields, one containing a SIP URI and the other containing a TEL URI, in order to provide alias identities for the calling party (see 3GPP TS 22.519 [1]).

-When a P-Preferred-Identity is received and is part of the implicit registration set, the P-Served-User is set to the P-Preferred-Identity.
+When a P-Preferred-Identity header field is received and is part of the implicit registration set, the P-Served-User header field is set to the P-Preferred-Identity header field.

-When no P-Preferred-Identity is received or when a received P-Preferred-Identity is not part of the implicit registration set, the P-CSCF includes a P-Served-User header field set to the default identity received in the P-Associated-URI header field during registration.
+When no P-Preferred-Identity header field is received or when a received P-Preferred-Identity header field is not part of the implicit registration set, the P-CSCF includes a P-Served-User header field set to the default identity received in the P-Associated-URI header field during registration.

-If one or two P-Asserted-Identity are received from the NGCN site, the P-CSCF passes them on unchanged..
+If one or two P-Asserted-Identity header field(s) are received from the NGCN site, the P-CSCF passes them on unchanged.

-If no P-Asserted-identity is received the P-CSCF includes a P-Asserted-Identity header field with a value copied from the P-Served-User.
+If no P-Asserted-Identity header field is received the P-CSCF includes a P-Asserted-Identity header field with a value copied from the P-Served-User header field.